openhab/org.openhab.binding.zwave/doc/siegeniaaubi/sensoair_0_0.md

 ![Sensoair product image](https://www.cd-jackson.com/zwave_device_uploads/451/451_default.jpg)

+The Sensoair supports routing.
+This allows the device to communicate using other routing enabled devices as intermediate routers.
+This device is also able to participate in the routing of data from other devices.

 ## Overview

 No device information is provided in the database.
 Consider [updating the database](http://www.cd-jackson.com/index.php/zwave/zwave-device-database/zwave-device-list/devicesummary/451) to improve the documentation.

 ## Channels

-The following table summarises the channels available for the Sensoair
+The following table summarises the channels available for the Sensoair -:

 | Channel | Channel Id | Category | Item Type |
 |---------|------------|----------|-----------|